Limits of isotropic damage models for complex load paths -- beyond stress triaxiality and Lode angle parameter: Continuum damage mechanics -- two prototype models

 and extends the model to non-linear kinematic hardening due to model parameter $B_a$.
 The evolution equations then result in

 Following~\cite{EngDamageMech05}, the evolution equation associated with damage tensor $\B{D}$ does not follow from potential \( g \), but is explicitly specified as

 and depends on model parameters $C$ and $m$.
-This evolution is formulated in terms of a scalar-valued energy release rate $\bar{Y}$ and the additive decomposition of the plastic strain rate tensor $\dot{\B{\ve}}\pl$ into its positive and negative parts, cf.~Eq.~\eqref{eq:mcr_decomp}.
+This evolution is formulated in terms of a scalar-valued energy release rate $\bar{Y}$ and the additive decomposition of the plastic strain rate tensor $\dot{\B{\ve}}\pl = \dot{\B{\ve}}\pl_+ + \dot{\B{\ve}}\pl_-$, cf.~Eq.~\eqref{eq:mcr_decomp}.
+In line with the \modelI model, the Lemaitre model can predict damage evolution even for negative stress triaxialities.
+This is again related to the additive decomposition of the deviatoric stress tensor into a positive and a negative part.

-\paragraph*{Isotropic model} The isotropic version of the anisotropic ECC-model results through the modification of evolution Eq.~\eqref{Eq:Lad:evolution} into a spherical counterpart.
+\paragraph*{Isotropic model} The isotropic version of the anisotropic \modelII model results through the modification of evolution Eq.~\eqref{Eq:Lad:evolution} into a spherical counterpart.
 Here, the choice

 is made since it leads to similar results as the underlying anisotropic model when considering a uniaxial tensile test.